Tapiiri/npc-generator/README.md

 ```bash
 pip install -r requirements.txt
 ```

 3. Copy `.env.example` file and rename the copy to `.env`.

-4. Reconfigure the file locations in `.env` as necessary.
+4. Reconfigure the file locations and other settings in `.env` as necessary.

 ## Usage